 It’s surprisingly not widely known that Konica was the first to offer autoexposure in a 35mm SLR, and that they did it in 1966 with the original Auto-Reflex.
 Konica chose a shutter-priority system: the camera selects an aperture based on the shutter speed you set.
 The Autoreflex T3 carried on the tradition when it was introduced in 1973.
 By then, most other SLRs offered a coupled through-the-lens light meter, but still made photographers set both aperture and shutter speed until a needle in the viewfinder indicated proper exposure.

-For 1973, the T3′s specs are pretty fat.
+For a 1973 camera, the T3’s specs are pretty fat.
 Its metal focal-plane shutter operates from 1 to 1/1000 sec.
 You can set ISO from 12 to 3200.
 The T3 came with no accessory shoe, but the hot shoe attached to mine was a common add-on.
 When you attached a flash to it, the camera synched it to the shutter.
 The T3 features a self-timer, mirror lockup, depth-of-field preview, and (refreshingly) a multiple-exposure lever.